Arman19941113/rename-photos/src-tauri/README.md

 ### Data Returned to the Frontend

-- `IpcFile` (`src-tauri/src/commands/file/types.rs`) is the IPC payload for one file:
+- `IPCFile` (`src-tauri/src/commands/file/types.rs`) is the IPC payload for one file:
   - `pathname`: full path
   - `filename`: basename
   - `created`: creation time in milliseconds since Unix epoch (may be `0` if unavailable)
   - `size`: file size in bytes
-  - `exifData`: optional EXIF fields for template substitution
+  - `metadata`: optional EXIF fields for template substitution
-  - `exifError`: error string when EXIF parsing fails
+  - `metaError`: error string when metadata parsing fails

-- `ExifData` (`src-tauri/src/utils/file/exif.rs`) is a set of optional string fields such as `date`, `make`, `camera`, etc. All fields are optional because files may not contain EXIF or may be partially populated.
+- `metadata` (`src-tauri/src/utils/file/metadata_image.rs` and `src-tauri/src/utils/file/metadata_video.rs`) is a set of optional string fields such as `date`, `make`, `camera`, etc. All fields are optional because files may not contain metadata or may be partially populated.

-### EXIF Extraction
+### Metadata Extraction

-EXIF parsing is best-effort and never blocks listing files:
+Metadata parsing is best-effort and never blocks listing files:

-- Videos: use `nom_exif` to read container track metadata (when available).
+- Videos: use `nom_exif` to read container track metadata.
 - Images: use the `exif` crate to read tags like `DateTimeOriginal`, `Make`, `Model`, etc.

-If parsing fails, the file is still returned with `exifError` populated so the UI can fall back (for example, using the created date).
+If parsing fails, the file is still returned with `metaError` populated.